 Existing law requires the board of trustees of each school district to establish a plan to provide for the restorative discipline of pupils, developed: (1) in accordance with the statewide framework for restorative justice developed by the Department of Education; and (2) with input from certain school personnel and the parents and guardians of pupils.
-(NRS 392.4644) Section 5 of this bill removes the requirement to establish such a plan, instead requiring that the board of trustees of each school district establish a plan of progressive discipline for the district.
-Section 5 also authorizes the board of trustees of a school district to include disciplinary practices based on restorative justice within such a plan.
+(NRS 392.4644) Existing law: (1) requires the Department to develop a statewide framework for restorative justice; and (2) sets forth requirements for that framework.
+(NRS 388.1333) Section 5 of this bill removes the requirement to establish such a plan, instead requiring that the board of trustees of each school district, the governing body of each charter school and the governing body of each university school for profoundly gifted pupils establish a plan of progressive discipline.
+Section 5 also requires such entities to include disciplinary practices based on restorative justice within such a plan.
 Sections 1 and 2 of this bill make conforming changes relating to the removal of this requirement.
+Section